tbhb/stored_session/README.md

 # Stored Session

-Database-backed [session store](https://guides.rubyonrails.org/security.html#session-storage) for [Rails](https://rubyonrails.org).
+Encrypted, database-backed [session store](https://guides.rubyonrails.org/security.html#session-storage) for [Rails](https://rubyonrails.org).
 It is a modernization of the [activerecord-session_store](https://github.com/rails/activerecord-session_store) gem that was previously extracted from Rails.
 Stored Session is encrypted by default and is tested with MySQL, PostgreSQL, and SQLite against Rails 8+.

 > [!WARNING]
 > This gem is currently in active development and should be considered alpha software.
 The API and functionality are subject to change without notice until a stable 1.0 release.